-- If an entity has an obligation or a right to repurchase the asset (a forward or a call option), a customer does not obtain control of the asset because the customer is limited in its ability to direct the use of, and obtain substantially all of the remaining benefits from, the asset even though the customer may have physical possession of the asset.
-Consequently, the entity shall account for the contract as either of the following: - (a) a lease in accordance with HKAS 17 Leases if the entity can or must repurchase the asset for an amount that is less than the original selling price of the asset; or - (b) a financing arrangement in accordance with paragraph B68 if the entity can or must repurchase the asset for an amount that is equal to or more than the original selling price of the asset. - When comparing the repurchase price with the selling price, an entity shall consider the time value of money. - If the repurchase agreement is a financing arrangement, the entity shall continue to recognise the asset and also recognise a financial liability for any consideration received from the customer.
+- B66 If an entity has an obligation or a right to repurchase the asset (a forward or a call option), a customer does not obtain control of the asset because the customer is limited in its ability to direct the use of, and obtain substantially all of the remaining benefits from, the asset even though the customer may have physical possession of the asset.
+Consequently, the entity shall account for the contract as either of the following: - (a) a lease in accordance with HKFRS 16 Leases if the entity can or must repurchase the asset for an amount that is less than the original selling price of the asset, unless the contract is part of a sale and leaseback transaction.
+If the contract is part of a sale and leaseback transaction, the entity shall continue to recognise the asset and shall recognise a financial liability for any consideration received from the customer.
+The entity shall account for the financial liability in accordance with HKFRS 9; or - (b) a financing arrangement in accordance with paragraph B68 if the entity can or must repurchase the asset for an amount that is equal to or more than the original selling price of the asset. - B67 When comparing the repurchase price with the selling price, an entity shall consider the time value of money.

+- B68 If the repurchase agreement is a financing arrangement, the entity shall continue to recognise the asset and also recognise a financial liability for any consideration received from the customer.
 The entity shall recognise the difference between the amount of consideration received from the customer and the amount of consideration to be paid to the customer as interest and, if applicable, as processing or holding costs (for example, insurance). - B69 If the option lapses unexercised, an entity shall derecognise the liability and recognise revenue.